nexiality/documentation/tipsandtricks/nexplainit.md

 ## Here we go!
 You still reading this?!
+C'mon, you've got some _nexplainin'_ to do.
 Let's go!

 ## Additional Information
-I'm here to help and I'm on slack, like, too much.
-Find me at http://nexiality.slack.com (under `automike`).
+I'm here to help.
+Find me on Slack at http://nexiality.slack.com (`@automike`).